 Water Sprinkler Systems

-For shielded fires, such as those in computer cabinets or in switchgear housing, water cannot penetrate in the same way as halon gas and sprinklers should not be used as the primary system in such fire risks, unless systems are designed with nozzles inside the cabinets.
+For shielded fires, such as those in computer cabinets or in switchgear housing, water cannot penetrate in the same way as halon gas, and sprinklers should not be used as the primary system in such fire risks, unless systems are designed with nozzles inside the cabinets.
 However a sprinkler system will provide safe and effective protection to limit structural damage.
-Although equipment in the room will inevitably suffer some water damage, the fire itself will cause damage whatever suppression system is used.
+Although equipment in the room will inevitably suffer some water damage, the fire itself will cause damage regardless of the suppression system chosen.

 Another type of system is a dry pipe system.
 These are designed so that exposed pipework and sprinkler heads do not contain water until the sprinkler is activated; this has particular applications in locations where freezing might occur.

-Sprinklers can also be used in conjunction with a gas system, with the sprinklers protecting the main room, and the gas system protection the floor void.
+Sprinklers can also be used in conjunction with a gas system, with the sprinklers protecting the main room, and the gas system protecting the floor void.

 Areas where sprinkler systems have provided an alternative to halons include computer rooms, control rooms, record storage and cultural heritage.